 9. Image classification

-For the example of image classification, we show you how to train AlexNet, VGG, GoogLeNet and ResNet models in PaddlePaddle.
-It also provides a model conversion tool that converts Caffe trained model files into PaddlePaddle model files.
+For the example of image classification, we show you how to train AlexNet, VGG, GoogLeNet, ResNet, Inception-v4, Inception-Resnet-V2 and Xception models in PaddlePaddle.
+It also provides model conversion tools that convert Caffe or TensorFlow trained model files into PaddlePaddle model files.